AndTem/webpack-spa-config/README.md

   * static bundle report (webpack-bundle-analyzer).

 ## Compatibility mode
-  Includes all of production mode.
+  Includes all the features for the selected modification (development|production).

   * it is possible to make a separate babel config for old browsers.
-Add polyfills;
+Specify in the babel configuration everything that is necessary for old browsers and this will not get into the assembly for new browsers (polyfills);
   * it is possible to make a separate babel config for new browsers.
-Not add polyfills;
+Specify in babel config only what is needed for new browser;
   * sets env name for babel.config;
   * separate reports for each assembly (legacy and modern).